 Below, you will find an overview demo by the creators of Articulate Presenter '09, meant to demonstrate interactive and narrative aspects that have been applied to a PowerPoint presentation.

-Click the image above to watch the demo, or click here.
+Click the image above to watch the demo, or click on this Articulate link.